fiftydinar/gidro-os/README.md

 - Set OpenWeather Refined to show conditions & sunrise/sunset in top bar, use "mbar" as pressure unit, use arrows for wind direction & use packaged icons
 - Set Notifications Alert to use less distracting, but still noticeable color for the alert instead of default bright red.
 This color also fits the top bar blur much better.
 - Set Bluetooth Battery Meter to show battery percentage
+- Set Night Time Switcher time offset to 0 & set manual time (time based on automatic location is not accurate.
+Manual location can be specified instead)
 - Enabled Nautilus "Sort folders before files"
 - Set keyboard delay to be much lower, as Gnome defaults are too slow
 - ["Window not responding" dialog extended to 20s](https://github.com/ValveSoftware/csgo-osx-linux/issues/669) (to prevent constant dialog showup in some games)